 Python and its associated 3rd party modules are all either free or open source.
 But it's a pain to compile/install everything from scratch.
 These distributions make life much easier.
 The following distributions can all live on your laptop/desktop without conflicting with each other.
 You run startup commands to activate whichever one you want to work with.
-For the bootcamp, we will be using Anaconda.
+For the introductory sessions, we will be using Anaconda.

 - Anaconda.
 Works on just about all modern operating systems (Windows, OSX, Linux).
 Nice GUI interface (Navigator) and package installer.
 Includes MKL (Math Kernel Library) routines for numpy.

 - Carnegie Python Distribution.
 Nowhere near as polished as anaconda, but is distributed with the in-house data reduction pipelines for many Carnegie instruments (MIKE, MaGE, etc).

 - Pandas: This package extends numpy with many convenience functions/methods for munging and visualizing data.

 - SciPy: The de facto numerical methods package.
 If you need to numerically solve an equation, integrate a function, fit a model to data, or need special functions, this is where you should look first.

 - sciki-image: A module for dealing with image processing and analysis.